nusherjk/Clips_knowledgeAI/README.md

 # Clips_knowledgeAI
-a entry level Expert System Designed in CLIPS
+An entry level Expert System Designed in CLIPS